 My practice explores the transmission, translation and language of visual information, often mimicking digital methods of reproduction through slow, labour intensive analogue processes.
-The found source imagery I work from is always natural elements in constant flux; skies, mountains, oceans and moving landscapes.
+The imagery I work with is natural elements in constant flux; skies, mountains, oceans and moving landscapes.
 These are chosen not just for their unsuitability to simulation by binary digital reproduction, but also the importance of this subject matter in the history of picture making.
 By re-interpreting this imagery by hand through a variety of self-designed systems, I aim to question how we receive and use images today.

 Some works are painstakingly drawn by hand in a system parodying that of an inkjet printer.
 Others use systems mimicking scanners, photocopiers or cameras and are performed as timed exercises in self-testing.
 Many of these drawings then form the basis of a variety of prints, live performances, installations, animations and sound works.